okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-hookdeck/main/index.md

         * **Last Name:** Doe
         * **User Name:** jane.doe@hookdeckexample.com

+1. Click **Save** to create a new user.
+The new user triggers an Event Hook call.

 1. Navigate back to your local application's console.
-The request body for this call appears.
+The request body for this call appears in the console, as designed by the local application code.

 1. Review your Hookdeck terminal output for a line item reference to the specific call and a unique dashboard URL to the details on the call.